Skip to main content

 • TOTAL: 75-130 EUR/month

-Aerial view of a new residential complex and marina in Durres, white beachfront apartments — coastal real estate market
+Aerial view of a new residential development and marina in Durres, white beachfront apartments — coastal real estate market

 FAQ – frequently asked questions

-Yes, foreigners can purchase apartments, houses and commercial premises in Albania without restrictions.
-The only exception is agricultural land, which requires establishing a local company.
+Yes, foreigners can purchase apartments, houses, and commercial premises in Albania without restrictions.
+The only exception is agricultural land, which requires setting up a local company.

-The most important are the document confirming legal title and a verification of encumbrances.
-For the primary market – a complete set of permits/approvals.
+The most important are the document confirming the legal title and verification of encumbrances.
+In the primary market – a full set of permits/compliance.

-Purchasing property does not automatically grant the right of residence, but owning property over 20 m² can support an application for a temporary residence permit under the Aliens Act.
+Buying property does not automatically grant the right to reside, but owning property larger than 20 m² can support an application for a temporary residence permit in accordance with the law on foreigners.

-Yes, however most offers in the city itself are apartments.
-Houses and villas are mainly available in the Lalzit Bay area and on the outskirts of Golem.
+Yes, however most listings in the city itself are apartments.
+Houses and villas are mainly available in the Lalzit Bay area (Zatoka Lalëz) and on the outskirts of Golem.

-In practice you will often encounter a 15% rate in the context of withholding tax/dedicated obligations – it is worth discussing this locally, as details depend on the rental model.
+In practice, you will often encounter a 15% rate in the context of withholding tax/dedicated obligations – it is worth discussing this locally, as the details depend on the rental model.

-Durres is one of the oldest cities in Albania with over 2700 years of history.
-Main attractions include: the Roman Amphitheatre (2nd century AD) that could seat up to 20,000 spectators, the Archaeological Museum, the Venetian Tower, the Byzantine forum and a 15-kilometre beach.
+Durres is one of the oldest cities in Albania, with over 2,700 years of history.
+The main attractions are: the Roman Amphitheatre (2nd century AD) with a capacity of up to 20,000 spectators, the Archaeological Museum, the Venetian Tower, the Byzantine forum, and a 15-kilometer beach.

 Summary: investment prospects in Durres 2026

-The real estate market in Durres is in a phase of dynamic growth driven by transformative infrastructure projects, rising foreign demand and the prospect of European integration.
-Property prices have doubled since 2019, but still remain significantly lower than in neighboring Croatia or Greece.
+The real estate market in Durres is in a phase of dynamic growth driven by transformative infrastructure projects, rising foreign demand, and the prospect of European integration.
+Property prices have doubled since 2019, but they are still significantly lower than in neighboring Croatia or Greece.

-• Project Durres Yachts & Marina worth 2 billion EUR
+• Project Durres Yachts & Marina worth 2 billion euros

-• Steady tourism growth – over 4.7 million tourists in the first half of 2025
+• Steady growth in tourism – over 4.7 million tourists in the first half of 2025

 • Low entry and maintenance costs

-For investors seeking a combination of affordable prices, high profitability and value growth potential, Durres is one of the most promising locations in the entire Mediterranean basin.
-If you want to receive current property offers that meet your expectations, contact the expert we recommend, who will advise you at every stage of purchasing property in Durres.
+For investors looking for a combination of affordable prices, high profitability, and appreciation potential, Durres is one of the most promising locations in the entire Mediterranean basin.
+If you want to receive current property listings that meet your expectations, contact our recommended expert, who will advise you on every stage of purchasing property in Durres.

 Further Reading